adnammit/notes/codeBible.md

 * **DDoS**: Distributed Denial of Service: attack via overwhelming a service w traffic
 * **declarative programming**: focuses on what the program should accomplish without prescribing how to do it in terms of sequences of operations.
 Functional programming is declarative. "my address is 1234 S Main St. now you can figure out how to get there". see imperative programming.
 * **dependency injection**: one object supplies the dependencies (services) of another object, as opposed to the dependent object building or finding those services itself.
 For example, client code doesn't need to worry about gathering its dependencies itself, it is only concerned with what to do with that information.
 When the means of sourcing the dependency changes, the client code does not need to be altered.
 See low coupling.
+* **entity**: a class that represents a table in a database.
+Entities have a unique identity, and are not compared by value.
+Entities are mutable. compare to value objects and aggregate roots
 * **eventual consistency**: in a distributed system, it may take time for an update to be reflected across all data nodes. this is usually a requisite trade off for high availability/low latency. see strong consistency
 * **high cohesion**: the strength of the relationship between the elements of a module.
 Within a class, the methods and properties share a purpose and function.
 Correlates with low coupling.
 * **horizontal scaling** or "scaling out" means adding more hardware to the existing resource pool in a distributed system. there is no limit to how far you can scale horizontally and it's easier to maintain uptime by rotating servers, though it does require more overhead to manage and different coding considerations
 * **idempotent**: if a process is idempotent, it can be re-run multiple times and will still result in the same end state as existed after the first run (multiple applications of the process == the first application of the process) -- ex: this is important in REST apis: if you POST the same request multiple times, you would hope not to have multiple objects
 * **imperative programming**: focused on describing how a program operates in terms of a succession of operations that change the program state. "to get to my house, first you take I-35, take exit 43..." etc. see declarative programming
-* **interface**: a way of specifying a "contract" that other (people's) code must meet. contains definitions (signatures) of related functionalities (methods, properties, events) that a class or struct can and must implement.
+* **interface**: a way of specifying a "contract" that other (people's) code must meet. an interface contains no actual implementation -- it is a collection of definitions (signatures) of related functionalities (methods, properties, events) that a class or struct can and must implement.
 A class or struct may implement multiple interfaces.
 Compare w/ abstract classes.
 * **interpolation**: str interpolation: evaluation/expansion of a str literal containing one or more placeholders
 * **IoT (Internet of Things)**: system of Things which all have unique identifiers and the ability to transfer info over the internet w/out human-to-human or human-to-computer interaction.
 Things include computing devices, mechanical systems (like a car with a tire pressure reader), people (someone with a heart monitor implant), and animals (a cow with a biochip transponder) -- anything that can be assigned an IP address and transfer data over a network
 * **isomorphic application**: app whose code can run on server or client (ex: JS)